Magesh321/AI-Agent-to-Answer-E-commerce-Data-Questions/README.md

 SQLite for local database storage of CSV data
 Pandas for CSV loading and manipulation
 FastAPI for REST API interface
-Large Language Model (LLM) interface (e.g., Gemini 2.5, OpenAI, or Ollama) for question￾to-SQL translation
+Large Language Model (LLM) interface (e.g., Gemini 2.5, OpenAI, or Ollama) for question-to-SQL translation

 Setup Instructions
-1. Clone or download the project folder.
+1. Clone or download the project folder and create a virtual environment.
 2. Place the three CSV files (ad_sales.csv.csv, total_sales.csv.csv, eligibility.csv.csv) in
 the project root directory.
 3. Install required packages: